The Debt Cult That Wants to Save the World With a Mountain of Gold

 It had already made headlines in Indonesia, where it held bizarre demonstrations welcoming the "Grand Acclimation"—some kind of one-world government where Sino was the president of Earth.
 Their website called Sino a spiritual leader, a direct descendant of King Soloman and the latest figure in a homespun international conspiracy involving Indonesian founding father Sukarno, former US President John F. Kennedy, and an ancient treasure that could pay off the debts of every single person in the world.

-Their founding mythology leaned heavily on a conspiracy theorist's attempt at revisionist history, connecting global events with invisible threads that ran through everything and placing Indonesia—and Sino—right at the center of some of the biggest moments in history.
+Their founding mythology leaned heavily on a conspiracy theorist's attempt at revisionist history, connecting global events with invisible threads that ran through everything and placed Indonesia—and Sino—right at the center of some of the biggest moments in history.
 World War II, the JFK assassination, the fall of Philippines dictator Ferdinand Marcos, all of it was just another chapter in Swissindo's never-ending struggle to regain control of this lost ancient treasure and save the world from the chains of the global banking elite.

 Sino lit a clove cigarette and launched into a rambling story about a time he almost got hit by a train while walking on the tracks near his home.
 Right when he was sure that he was about to die, the train stopped and Sino heard a voice guiding him to a safer place.